phuongvudev/superapp_sdk/packages/skit_sdk/README.md

 ## Contributing

-Contributions to the `core` package are welcome!
+Contributions to the `skit_sdk` package are welcome!
 Please follow these guidelines:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.